liquid-labs/bash-rollup/README.md

 After processing the file, the original index file starts with a shebang (`#!`), then it assumed to be an executable and 'chmod a+x' is applied to the output file unless the `--no-chmod` flag is present.

-### Command options

-* `--no-chmod` : suppresses the "make output executable if shebang ('#!') present" behavior.
-* `--no-implicit-search` : keeps `import` from looking in the current package's `src` directory for target files.
-* `--no-recur` : turns off recursion; only source and import statements in the index file are processed.
-* `--source-only` : only `source` statements are processed and import statements are passed through unprocessed into the final script.

 ## Contributions and bounties